The Kingdom of God is like an Autostereogram

 The kingdom of God is not coming with signs to be observed; nor will they say, ‘Look, here it is!’ or, ‘There it is!’
 For behold, the kingdom of God is in your midst.
 (Luke 17:20-21)

-Though it might be hidden, it is hidden in plain sight!
-It is right in our midst!
-Like the autostereogram, the kingdom is right there/here.
-You just have to keep staring at it until you see it.
-If you are not looking for it, if you don’t believe it, or if it isn’t important enough to you to be patient, you probably won’t see it.
+Though the kingdom of might be hidden, it is hidden in plain sight!
+Like an autostereogram, the kingdom of God is right here.
+You just have to “seek” it until you see it.
+If you are not looking for it, or you don’t believe it, or are not patient or persistent enough, you may not see it.
+But, that doesn’t mean it isn’t there.

 Jesus said,